-These thermostats are also for people that would prefer to not have put a lot of thought into their heating and cooling schedules as some smart thermostats do most of that work for you (discussed in more detail below).
+These thermostats are also for people that would prefer to not have put a lot of thought into their heating and cooling schedules as some smart thermostats do most of that work for you.
 People that value a hi-tech aesthetic over a traditional beige controller box will also find that these smart thermostats are an attractive and functional addition to the home.

 Many of the intelligent thermostats that are available on the market today operate on adaptive learning to meet your heating and cooling requirements.
 These algorithmic formulas are coupled with motion sensors that are built into the thermostat that can detect your movement when you are home.
 This adaptive technology will then create an automated schedule for you that can also take into account local weather patterns.